 Let's start by using a traditional programming approach to solve this problem.
 The equation of a straight line is Y = mX + c, where m represents the slope or gradient and c represents the intercept.
 It is important to note that there is only one unique line that can pass through any two given points (X1, Y1) and (X2, Y2).

-We write functions as our programs in the traditional programming approach and based on this function's input, it produces the corresponding output.
-In the below program, initially, we defined the straight line parameters (slope and gradient), and linear_function is a function that takes the X coordinate as the input and produces the corresponding Y coordinate, which lies on the line Y = m*X + c.
+In traditional programming, functions produce corresponding outputs based on the given inputs.
+To solve this problem, we define the parameters of the straight line (slope and intercept) and function linear_function(X), which takes the X coordinate as input and returns the corresponding Y coordinate that lies on the line represented by Y = mX + c.

 # (X1, Y1) Coordinates of first point # (X2, Y2) Coordinates of second point slope = (Y2-Y1)/(X2-X1) #X2 != X1 intercept = (X2*Y1 - X1*Y2)/(X2-X1) def linear_function(X): Y = slope*X + intercept return Y

 With this approach, traditional programs will find the exact equation of the line.
 The image below shows a computer where we are writing our functional program and giving it some input.
 Based on that input, it predicts the output.

 Now, let's move on to understanding how Machine Learning solves this problem.
 Before that, let's define the term regression problem.
 In regression problems, Machine Learning algorithms are designed to learn how to predict continuous outputs.

 To solve the linear regression problem, we can represent the relationship between any input and output data as Y = WX + B, where W and B are weight and bias matrices, respectively.
 The dimensions of these matrices depend on the type of problem being solved.
 With this analogy, we can formulate the problem we discussed earlier as Y = WX + B, where W is equal to the slope or gradient (m) and B is the intercept (c).